Fat Tony & Co.: Conception

+Plot

+Tony Mokbel, runs a criminal enterprise, flees Melbourne to go to Greece.
+He is captured and returned home.

 Casting

 Most of the cast from the first series of Underbelly return to play the same characters, although some were unavailable to reprise their signature roles, such as Kat Stewart who played Roberta Williams, (replaced by Hollie Andrew), Caroline Gillmer who played Judy Moran (replaced by Debra Byrne) and Callan Mulvey who played Mark Moran (replaced by Jake Ryan).